JetBrains/kotlin-multiplatform-dev-docs/topics/compose-popups.md

   enabled by default.
 Requires `focusable = true`.
 * `dismissOnClickOutside` dismisses the popup when the user presses outside its bounds, enabled by default.

 `Popup()` and its `PopupProperties` are part of the common API.
-However, some properties are only available in platform-specific source sets.
-For example, on iOS, `PopupProperties` provides `usePlatformInsets`, which limits the popup's content to the platform insets (the safe area).
+However, some properties are not available in the common source set.
+For example, `usePlatformInsets` is available on iOS and desktop.
+Its primary use case is on iOS, where it limits the popup's content to the platform insets (the safe area).

 ## What's next